nic-s1t2/WorldExpo/README.md

 This pairing means that the Tablet is where all input from the user is managed, and then communicated to the screen for output to the user.

+Likewise, the Kiosks come in groups of three, call **Groups** which will be titled with their cardinal location, eg: North Group (N), East Group (E), South-West Group (SW).

+**Note:** The CCU Plugin is being developed in the Kiosk project, and then is automatically merged into the CCU and Dome Renderer projects after a successful build.

 <pre>
 |-- **KioskTablet**
     |-- ...